Skip to content

 Joob Joobs

-A new kid on the block as far as sweet shops in Belfast go, the owner of this shop is bringing coffee, ice cream, and the UK’s best independent sweet creators together in one café.
-While there you can peruse their massive sweets wall making up a custom pick and mix from their dispensers.
-You can even through a birthday party for all you Scorpios out there to enjoy with craft workshops available too.
-Say no to boring sweet brands and find a new favourite for your Halloween party.
+A new kid on the block, as far as sweet shops in Belfast go, the owner of this shop brings coffee, ice cream, and the UK’s best independent sweet creators together in one café.
+While there, you can peruse their massive sweets wall, making a custom pick and mix from their dispensers.
+You can even throw a birthday party for all you Scorpios out there to enjoy, with craft workshops available, too.
+Say no to boring, sweet brands and find a new favourite for your Halloween party.
 One of the biggest sweet shops in Belfast.

 Location: 24 Belmont Rd, Belfast BT4 2AN